shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Cleaning up after you're done

-1. Shutdown and delete the instance
+1. Shutdown and delete the instances
 2. Delete each of the interfaces on your router
 3. Delete the router itself
-4. Delete the network you created (you may have to ensure you delete all ports on this network first if you get an error message when trying to delete the network)
+4. Delete the network you created (you may have to ensure you delete all ports on this network first if you get error message when trying to delete the network)

 ## Learning Check - Why this works?